 - Exit Intent: These campaigns are triggered when the user is about the leave the website.
-For more information on exit intent, please refer this article
+For more information on exit intent, please refer to this article

 Few things to note for Trigger Action:

 - For Trigger Actions, only the actions generated on the same device and tracked by the MoEngage SDK are supported.
-Events tracked from S2S or generated by MoEngage internally on server side like App / Site Opened, Device Uninstall, Device ReInstall or User ReInstall are not supported.
+Events tracked from S2S or generated by MoEngage internally on the server side like App / Site Opened, Device Uninstall, Device ReInstall or User ReInstall are not supported.

 - The actual campaign template is fetched in real-time as soon as the trigger action is detected by the SDK.
 We do not wait for the event to be processed to fetch the campaign template from MoEngage servers to keep the rendering real-time.

-- In case of multiple campaigns with the same trigger action, only 1 campaign is selected by the SDK to be shown on the mobile app or website.
+- In the case of multiple campaigns with the same trigger action, only 1 campaign is selected by the SDK to be shown on the mobile app or website.

-When there are multiple campaigns which have the same trigger action, in this case, we will make use of the Campaign Priority.
+When there are multiple campaigns that have the same trigger action, in this case, we will make use of the Campaign Priority.
 Only the campaign with the highest priority will be displayed each time the trigger action is executed.

 In case two campaigns have the same trigger action and the same priority, the campaign which was recently created will be shown.